-- 12. Constitutional provisions should be harmonized with international standards related to the right to vote of persons with intellectual and psycho-social disabilities. - 13.
-In line with previous ODIHR recommendations, more attention should be paid to harmonization of data supplied to voter register, namely interoperability of received data and standardization of address system.
-Quality audits of the register should be undertaken and made public on regular basis. - 14.
-To facilitate the exercise of voting rights, additional measures could be considered to enfranchise first time voters without ID cards, citizens whose IDs expire shortly before the call for elections and citizens who do not collect a new ID before the voter list is updated by the SEC.
+- 12. The legal framework should be harmonized with international standards related to the right to vote of persons with intellectual and psycho-social disabilities. - 13.
+In line with previous ODIHR recommendations, more attention should be paid to the harmonization of data supplied to the voter register, namely the interoperability of received data and standardization of the address system.
+Quality audits of the register should be undertaken and made public on a regular basis. - 14.
+To facilitate the exercise of voting rights, additional measures could be considered to enfranchise first time voters without ID cards, citizens whose IDs expire shortly before the call for elections and citizens who do not collect a new ID before the voter list is updated by the State Election Commission.